-Figure 7-2 Building Height Measurement
+Figure 7-1 Building Height Measurement

 - B. Waterfront Lots- Artificial Grade.
-In the case of artificially raising the natural grade of a building site, the average high and low points of the pre-existing natural grade shall be used when calculating building height on waterfront lots. - C. Exceptions.
+In the case of artificially raising the natural grade of an individual building site that is not part of an approved multi-lot development grading plan, the average high and low points of the pre-existing natural grade shall be used when calculating building height on waterfront lots. - C. Exceptions.
 The components and structures in Table 7.40 shall be exempt from height regulations in all zoning districts to the extent noted.
 Exceptions may be approved through the applicable zoning or building permitting process.